Plan Your Story: Sequence of Events

 - Explain what is happening in each picture.

-- Ask students to put the pictures in order from first to last, explaining their reasoning.
+- Ask students to put the pictures in order from first to last, explaining their ideas and reasoning clearly.

 - Tell students that narratives are stories that have a beginning, middle, and end.
 This means that they have a clear sequence, or order, of events.

-- Tell students that you are going to write a narrative about a time in your life.
-Brainstorm what might happen at the beginning, middle, and end of your story.
+- Tell students that you are going to write a narrative about an event in your life.
+Brainstorm what might happen at the beginning, middle, and end of your story, and include details about your thoughts, actions, and feelings in those times.
 As you name events, write/draw them on index cards.

-- Have students turn and talk to a partner about a narrative they will write about.
-Have them share events that happen at the beginning, middle, and end of their stories.
+- Have students describe to a partner what they will write about for their narrative.
+Have them share events that happen at the beginning, middle, and end of their stories and include relevant details (i.e., people, place, events, things, and feelings) in their descriptions.

 Independent working time(20 minutes)

-- Call on students to share their narratives.
-Allow time for other students to ask questions about the stories.
+- Call on student volunteers to share their narratives with the whole class.
+Allow time for other students to ask questions about the stories to help the presenter share ideas clearly about the events that happened.